zeroc-ice/ice/csharp/BuildInstructions.md

     msbuild msbuild\ice.proj

-Upon completion, the Ice assemblies are placed in the `Assemblies` subdirectory.
+Upon completion, the Ice assemblies from .NET 4.5 and .NET Standard 2.0 are placed in the `lib\net45` and `lib\netstandard2.0` directories respectively.

 You can add Strong Naming signatures to Ice assemblies by setting the following environment variables: